ReddingAreaDesignersDevelopers/Maintained/README.md

 # dash

-An open source agency portal to their serviced "products" and the associated clientele.
+Software for creative organizations or individuals to store informations about their clients and associated properties, including credentials, styles, and other notes.